-Acute reactions usually dominate the discussions on various Internet forums.
-The acute reaction sufferer is usually reeling from the horrific “shotgun” reaction that takes the victim by surprise.
-Something akin to getting the “rug pulled out from under your feet”, the acute reaction usually has a sudden onset, is more frequently discovered than the delayed adverse reaction, and is much easier to connect to the medication, at least for the layman.
-Most folks who are experiencing acute reactions are in more immediate physical and psychological need, thus the reason for the prevalence of their discussions.
+Acute adverse events usually dominate many of the discussions in the various general Internet forums and groups dedicated to Fluoroquinolone Toxicity.
+The acute adverse event sufferer is usually reeling from the horrific “shotgun blast” effect that takes them by surprise.
+Something akin to getting the “rug pulled out from under your feet”, the acute adverse event usually has a sudden onset and, like I mentioned earlier, is usually easier to connect back to the medication, at least for the patient.
+Most individuals who are experiencing acute reactions are in more immediate physical and psychological need, thus the reason for the prevalence of their discussions.

 Before I go any further, I believe that a cautionary caveat is in order.
 It is human nature for us to attempt to place ourselves into a predictable pattern of outcome.
-That is why all the internet groups are full of people trying to determine how they are going to react.
+That is why all the internet groups are full of people trying to determine how they are going to respond.
 “What is going to happen next?” or “How long will this last?”, are two of the most common questions I get asked.
-Victims turn to the outdated “Flox Report” and/or cling to all types of varied opinions in an attempt to gain certainty.
-I understand, as I have done it myself.
+Victims turn to the outdated information in the “Flox Report” and/or cling to all types of varied opinions in an attempt to gain certainty.
+I do understand, as I have been there myself.
 But, the truth of the matter is that this syndrome creates absolute uncertainty.
-These reactions are tailor-made for the individual according to so many physiological and external factors that it would be futile to try and list them.
+These adverse event trajectories are so variable according to so many physiological and external factors that it would be futile to try and list them.
 Predicting an individual outcome is like setting a date for the end of the world.
 The minute a prediction is made, this syndrome will come along and prove you wrong.
-The best you can hope for is to learn to psychologically cope with what is happening, take quality care of your body, and hang on.
+The best you can hope for is to learn to psychologically cope with what is happening, take quality care of your body, manage symptoms in a reasonable way and hang on.

-But getting back to delayed adverse events, to me, in a nutshell, a true delayed adverse event occurs when there is a noticeable length of time between the conclusion of the course of antibiotic therapy and the onset of the adverse symptoms.
+A true delayed adverse event occurs when there is a noticeable length of time between the conclusion of the course of antibiotic therapy and the onset of the adverse symptoms.
 During this time the patient, for the most part, is symptom free.
 This interval usually ranges from at least a few weeks to as long as nine or ten months.
-After that, the symptoms usually begin slowly building to a crescendo over a very extended period of time.
+After that, the symptoms usually begin slowly, building to a crescendo over a very extended period of time.
 Many times the symptoms build on top of one another at a very agonizingly slow pace.
 At times the victims may perceive what they believe is a cessation of symptoms.
 In most cases, these reactions are devoid of the initial horrific “shotgun” reaction that is so prevalent in an acute response.
-Delayed reactions are no less agonizing than acute reactions, it is just that their symptoms are played out differently and the underlying method of action is most likely different.
+Delayed reactions are no less agonizing than acute adverse events, it is just that their symptoms are played out differently and with some likely variations in the mechanics.

-I wrote this article for several reasons.
-First, I receive many queries from individuals who are afraid that they are experiencing a delayed adverse reaction and there are many questions.
-Second, I like to keep in contact, or be aware of, other sufferers who are experiencing delayed adverse vents for data and moral support.
-Third, in case these events are driven by a different mechanism the sharing of data about the events is helpful.
+I wrote this definition for a couple of reasons.
+First, I receive many queries from individuals who are afraid that they are experiencing a delayed adverse reaction and they have many questions.
+Second, I like to gather data on the various ways the adverse events present themselves.

-Again, I will be the first one to admit that setting defined parameters for the “type” of event is tenuous at best.
+I will be the first person to admit that setting defined parameters for the “type” of event is tenuous at best.
 Again, the reason for this is as complex as a person’s physiology.
-So often the lines of intensity are blurred as one reaction type (mild, intermediate, severe) borrows from another.
-Although rare, there are cases where a person taking one pill has an acute reaction that goes on to develop a drawn out parade of agonizing symptoms that lasts for years after the initial acuity settles down.
-Yet another takes an unbelievable amount of the medication via I.V. and pill form and only has a very mild reaction.
+Over the years I have seen these lines become very blurred.
+Adverse events that are classified as mild, intermediate, or severe can borrow from one another.
+There are cases where a person taking one pill has an acute reaction that goes on to develop a drawn out parade of agonizing symptoms that lasts for years after the initial acuity settles down.
+Yet another takes an unbelievable amount of the medication via I.V. and pill form and only has a very mild adverse event.
+Another that is becoming more prevalent is the person who had a very mild initial adverse event and then apparently heals, only to have symptoms reappear at a later time.
 The reasons for these variances have to do with the highly polymorphic state of our physiology.
-Although genetic predisposition can, and most likely does, play a certain role, for me, it does not always fully explain away why some people do not react until their sixth or seventh time of exposure.
+Although genetic predisposition can, and most likely does, play a certain role, for me, it does not always fully explain away the variances.
 It is akin to why some people can handle a lot of chemotherapy and others cannot.